Pizza-R42/Unity-Inventory/README.md

 # Unity-Inventory
 ## Unity 2021.3
-An inventory system in Unity to store itmes, move items, and split items
+An inventory system in Unity to store items, move items, and split items